 The word sariki finds its root is in the Latin word kerasikon, which was the overlay of Caesar’s head-worn to show off power.

 The sariki is usually worn on wrapped around the head letting the edges (known as tears) fall gracefully to the side.
 Other people prefer to wear it on the shoulders creating two ends that join on the chest.

 This special embroidered scarf has great traditional value on the island, it’s a symbol of the Turkish yoke on Crete.
-It can be knit in two colors, white and black, while the white sariki is worn on cheerful occasions, the black one is preferred on mournful occasions while it is also a symbol of honesty and pride.
+It can be knit in two colors, white and black, while the white sariki is worn on cheerful occasions, the black one is preferred on mournful occasions and it is also a symbol of honesty and pride.